GiuseppeTT/bayesian-halo/README.md

 - Open a new terminal (press `` ctrl+shift+` ``) and execute the command `Rscript scripts/set_up.R`
 - Open a new terminal (press `` ctrl+shift+` ``) and execute the command `Rscript scripts/make.R`

-After that, the presentation will be available at `output/github-pages/report.html`.
+After that, the report will be available at `output/github-pages/report.html`.

 Notes: you may need to install [docker](https://www.docker.com/).

-### Repository structure
+## Repository structure
 The `scripts/make.R` script is the main entrypoint.
 I recommend to start with this script and later move to `_targets.R`, which defines the pipeline.

 Project structure: